khaiyichin/collective_perception/README.md

 <img src="dynamic_sim_graphic.png" alt="Dynamic simulated experiment visualized" width="450"/>

 ### Benchmark algorithms
-In addition to our collective perception algorithm, benchmark algorithms are also provided in this repository to provide performance comparison.
+In addition to our collective perception algorithm, simulators for benchmark algorithms are also provided in this repository to provide performance comparison.
 They are simulated in a similar fashion to the dynamic topology simulator.
 See the [benchmark algorithm documentation](docs/benchmark_algo_explained.md) for more information.

 ## Requirements
 ### Local build